Little League World Series (West Region)

 Wyoming was a member of the region from 2002 to 2006.
 During that time, Hawaii was in the Northwest Region.
 New Mexico was a part of the region in 2001, but was put in the Southwest Region the following year.

 Following the 2021 LLWS, Utah and Nevada has been moved to a newly created Mountain Region.
 The latter region is one of the two new U.S. regions to be created as part of a planned expansion of the LLWS from 16 to 20 teams.
 This expansion was originally scheduled to occur for 2021, but was delayed to 2022 due to the COVID-19 pandemic.

 Regional championship

 The list below lists each state's participant in the Little League West Region Tournament.
 That year's winner is indicated in green.
-The 2008 Waipahu, 2009 Chula Vista, and 2011 Ocean View teams went on to win the World Series.

 2001

 2002–2005

 In 2002, some Little League regions were realigned.
 This resulted in Wyoming joining the West Region, Hawaii moving to the Northwest Region, and New Mexico becoming part of the Southwest Region.